-Extensive oral argument during the board meeting for each party that would then turn into hours of discussion of information that was not presented at SOAH.
+This could include actions such as allowing extensive oral argument during the board meeting for each party that would then turn into hours of discussion of information that was not presented at SOAH.
 SOAH proceedings, the State Office of Administrative Hearings proceedings provide the parties to a contested case an opportunity to make arguments and produce evidence in accordance with standard processes under the APA.